Welcome to Room 3 2020/21

-- School dress codes are designed to keep your child safe and to insure an appropriate learning atmosphere is maintained.
-No open toed or backless shoes
+- School dress codes are designed to keep your child safe and to ensure an appropriate learning atmosphere is maintained.
+No open-toed or backless shoes

-- Please pack a snack and a lunch for your child daily.
-At the beginning of the school year,you may have to show your child which items are snack and which are for lunch so they don't eat everything at snack time.
+- Please pack a snack and lunch for your child daily.
+At the beginning of the school year, you may have to show your child which items are a snack and which are for lunch so they don't eat everything at snack time.
 Please pack healthy snacks and beverages to nourish both their minds and bodies.
 School lunches can be purchased for $3.25.
 You can also set up an account online and deposit funds for school lunches.

-We go through a lot of hand sanitizer and tissues.
+We go through a lot of hand sanitizer, tissues, and baby wipes.
 Those are the donations we would appreciate the most.
 I've got plenty of hand soap.
 Some small, non-glitter glue sticks would be great as well.
 Thank you!

 What to expect in First Grade: